 There’s a lot more wall art around these days: a lot that is created and a lot that disappears.
-When a painting doesn’t it could be said, it’s somewhat of a miracle.
+When a painting doesn’t it could be said that it’s something of a miracle.
 It also gives me time to see if I really like it or not.
 I am, after all, a sucker for wall art, partly because of the grand scale of it, and partly because of its accessibility.

-I think it’s because of the juxtaposition of forces: the turbulent sea on which the small boat sits perilously; the tiger with its machine head which shines a light onto the little ship somewhat benevolently; the un-clawed paws of the animal, out for balance more than for aggression, its teeth bared but un-threatening.
+The reasons: I think it’s because of the juxtaposition of forces: the turbulent sea on which the small boat sits perilously; the tiger with its machine head which shines a light onto the little ship somewhat benevolently; the in-clawed paws of the animal, out for balance more than for aggression, its teeth bared but in-threatening.
 I love the idea of strength and protection swirled into one.
 I love the idea of nature and machinery being inextricably linked.
 I love the patterned churning sea against the great flat moon.
 The bricks uncovered, playing their part.